-- Israel to raze structures built on private Palestinian land in West Bank outpost
+- Israel to Raze Structures in Illegal West Bank Outpost

-- Israel pushes bill for World Zionist Organization to manage land in the West Bank
+- Israel Pushes Bill for WZO to Manage Lands in the West Bank

 The police finally cleared the protestors from the last house around 10 P.M. after a few dozen activists had barricaded themselves on the roof.